Static Indeterminacy#

 The degree of external static indeterminacy for this example is \(6 + 2 - 6 = 2\).

-For calculating internal static indeterminacy, follow these steps:
+For the calculation of internal static indeterminacy, follow these steps:

 Example